sjforman/sjforman.github.io/content/posts/calypta-patience-empathy.md

 Now I'm applying that playbook to problems in the health domain.
 The goal: shift behavior with clarity and empathy, rigorously measure impact, scale up what works.

-# Our health information landscape looks bleak
+# Our health information landscape is collapsing

 We now have a lifelong anti-vaxxer running HHS, methodically undermining trust in vaccines — one of the most miraculous achievements in human history.
 HHS recently removed seven childhood vaccines from the recommended schedule, moving them to the category of "shared clinical decision making."